ostrya/PresencePublisher/README.md

 [<img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="75">](https://f-droid.org/packages/org.ostrya.presencepublisher)
 [<img src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" height="75" alt="Get it on Google Play">](https://play.google.com/store/apps/details?id=org.ostrya.presencepublisher&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1)

-A simple app that regularly publishes to a configurable MQTT topic whenever connected to a given Wi-Fi network or in proximity to a Bluetooth beacon.
+Presence Publisher is a simple app that regularly publishes to a configurable MQTT topic whenever connected to a given Wi-Fi network or in proximity to a Bluetooth beacon.
 This can be used to integrate the presence of your phone in home automation.

 Several networks and beacons can be configured at once, and the message to be sent can be configured for each of them.

 If your MQTT server is available on the internet, you can also choose to send an 'offline' message